JaneshAJ/JaneshAJ/README.md

 - 🌱 I’m currently doing my thesis on autonomous drones for mapping and navigation through SLAM and UWB Technology.
 - 💞️ I’m looking to collaborate on Mapping and Perception Automation for Precision Farming through ground and UAV vehicles, mapping thorugh autonomous drones and swarm UAV technology with localization using UWB.
 - 📫 How to reach me through LinkedIn: https://www.linkedin.com/in/alladi-janesh
+The Projects I have worked on are listed below.
+(Some of the projects are private and will be open sourced soon).

+Mapping of Indoor areas through Drones using UWB technology.
+(Master's Thesis).

+SDS Forest Planter.
+(Based on Autonomous Mobile robots project).

+Tracking of an Autonomous mobile robot using sensor fusion.
+(Based on sensor fusion and particle filters).

+Balancing of a segway robot.
+(Based on Digital control systems which uses MATLAB and SIMULINK).

+Robotic arm manipulation.
+(Based on mechanical manipulation of a robotic arm using a simulator and ROS).

+De-Noising of ECG Signals using Adaptive filters.
+(Bachelor's thesis project, based on digital signal processing, using MATLAB toolbox).

 <!---
 JaneshAJ/JaneshAJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.